 - 1 lb smoked andouille sausage or kielbasa cubed

-- 1 32 oz low sodium chicken stock
+- 1 32 oz container low sodium chicken stock

 - 1 small green bell pepper small dice

-- 6 green onion thinly sliced and divided
+- 6 medium green onion thinly sliced and divided

-- 1 Tbsp Creole seasoning Adjust more or less to your taste
+- 1 tablespoon Creole seasoning Adjust more or less to your taste

 - 8 large eggs

-- 1 small red bell pepper small dice
+- 1 small red bell pepper seeded and diced small

 - 2 cups shredded sharp cheddar cheese

-- In a medium-size heavy bottomed skillet brown the kielbasa in a light drizzle of olive oil for 3 minutes or until beginning to brown.
+- In a medium-size heavy bottomed skillet brown the kielbasa in a light drizzle of olive oil over medium-high heat for 2-3 minutes or until beginning to brown.

 - Add the rice and stir until the liquid in the pan is absorbed.

-- To bake, Preheat the oven to 350°F. Spray a 9 x 13-inch dish with cooking spray.
+- To bake, Preheat the oven to 350°F. Spray a 13 x 9 inch dish with cooking spray.
 Spread the rice evenly into the bottom of the dish.
 Sprinkle with 1 cup shredded cheese.